 The best spots for star-gazing on the Carnival Freedom are at the front of decks 6, 7, and 10.
 Walk to deck 6, 7, or 10 forward and then look for the doors in each corner.
 These doors lead to a balcony area below or above the bridge that is dark and peaceful.
 The area on deck 10 is the largest, but deck 7 is darker and cozier.

 Note: this McCool Travel tip does not work when the ship is docked (lights will be on) or winds are high (it can be dangerous).

 12. Try Something New

-We were guests of Carnival Cruise Line during our sailing aboard Carnival Freedom in October-November 2018.
+We were guests of Carnival Cruise Line during our sailing aboard Carnival Freedom.